dylcorman/snake-game/README.md

 Future Implementations (if given enough time)

-1. Add a start menu with a play button/instructions above
+1. Add a start menu with a play button/instructions above *Incomplete*
-2. Implement a high-score system (i guess using local storage)
+2. Implement a high-score system (i guess using local storage) *Complete*
-3. Add customizable settings, like snake speed and board size
+3. Add customizable settings, like snake speed and board size *Partially Complete*
-4. Add higher difficulty modes with various obstacles to make the game harder.
+4. Add higher difficulty modes with various obstacles to make the game harder. *Incomplete*
-5. Add sound effects
+5. Add sound effects *Incomplete*
-6. Have a pause/resume game funtionality
+6. Have a pause/resume game funtionality *Partially Complete*